 Bake the slices approximately 15 minutes on one side, and then turn them over and bake for approximately another 10 minutes until crisp and deep golden.

 Remove from oven, remove from baking pan to a wire cooling rack, and let cool.
 Store in an airtight container.

 Dried Fruit, Nuts, and Seeds:

-nuts in a 300 degree F. oven for approximately 10 minutes (watch closely so they do not burn), stirring frequently.
+If you cannot purchase roasted nuts, toast the nuts in a 300 degree F. oven for approximately 10 minutes (watch closely so they do not burn), stirring frequently.